Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 From the outset, there is a sense of escapism, of letting go and getting out (of life and work and time).
 But this is no escape from materialism, as Wordsworth suggested in his sonnet "The World Is Too Much With Us."

-"Directive" is Frost's attempt to understand his past, his creativity, his relationship to the divine.
-Ultimately his quest is to be whole, transfigured, spiritually complete within the context of his creativity, which is innocence at play.
+"Directive" is Frost's attempt to understand his past, his creativity, and his relationship to the divine.
+Ultimately his quest is to be whole, transfigured, and spiritually complete within the context of his creativity, which is innocence at play.
 Or is it?

 Frost said this about his verses: